 Lighting Sets the Tone

-Lighting can greatly help this room do what you want it to do, whether you’re using it for yoga, meditation, running, or weight-lifting.
+Lighting can greatly help this room do what you want it to do, whether you’re using it for yoga, meditation, reading, running, or weight-lifting.

-“I like to disperse the light around the room instead of keeping it centralized,” notes Mark Ferraro-Hauck, a co-owner of Bluestem Remodeling.
+“I like to disperse the light around the room instead of keeping it centralized,” notes Mark Ferraro-Hauck, co-owner of Bluestem Remodeling.
 “A bright light in your face doesn’t allow your eyes and mind to rest.
 We can eliminate that by installing various light sources throughout the room.”

 Depending on your personal preference, you may want warmer or cooler lights.
 Take time to experiment to find which tone gives you a sense of ease.

-Pro-tip: If you don’t want to stare at your reflection, but want the added benefit of light disbursement, smoked glass can add a soothing, subtle gesture and is far less intrusive.
+Pro-tip: Strategic mirror placement can also help lift spaces and distribute light in different ways.
+Or, if you don’t want to stare at your reflection, but want the added benefit of light disbursement, smoked glass can add a soothing, subtle gesture and is less intrusive.

 Imbuing the Room With Natural Materiality

-“Many people are drawn to natural materials,” notes Enlow.
-“Elements like wooden floors offer functional versatility, which is great if this room will serve multiple purposes.”
+Many people are drawn to natural materials.
+Elements like wooden floors offer functional versatility, which is great if your wellness room will serve multiple purposes.

 But you don’t have to stop at the floor.
 Natural materials on the walls and ceiling and accent pieces can surround you in a way that alludes to being outside in a natural environment.

-“You can also use a woven carpet that doesn’t feel synthetic,” adds Ferraro-Hauck.
+“You can also use a woven carpet that doesn’t feel synthetic,” suggests Ferraro-Hauck.
 “This is a great space to play around with colors and textures on the walls.
 You can even try a darker color on the ceiling.
 This design choice isn’t typical, but can be calming, almost like creating a weighted blanket out of the room.”

 The Right Layout